 The program provides guidance on how to identify personal emotional, anger, and stress patterns, and to recognize what family patterns should be changed in order to have a healthy functioning family unit.
-The program includes a family session so that the therapist may assess parent child interaction.

 The Intensive Parenting Program is designed to allow participants to progress at their own pace as they deal with their individual parenting issues and concerns.

 Participants may sign up utilizing a referral source or attend on a voluntary basis.

 - Comprehend the nature of emotional, anger, and stress management.